What is the best soil to buy for your garden?

 • Most affordable option when you need a lot of soil

-• Gets delivered right to your home
+• Gets delivered right to your home or you can pick it up yourself

 • Some companies do split loads and you can get mulch or stone delivered at the same time

-• It’s easy to dig
+• It’s easy to access the soil to move

 • It’s plastic free